-This paves the way for describing the instability locus $\cJ(r)$ in terms of a suitable quot scheme.
-We show that under the assumption that $p > C(r,g)$, where $C(r,g)$ is an explicit constant depending only on $r$ and $g$, there is a morphism $\pi$ (see Theorem~\ref{locusJ} for precise statement) from a disjoint union of relative Quot-schemes to $\cJ(r)$, which surjects onto the stable part of the instability locus $\cJ^s(r)$.
+This paves the way for describing the instability locus $\cJ(r)$ in terms of a suitable Quot-scheme.
+We show that under the assumption that $p > \crg$, there is a morphism $\pi$ (see Theorem~\ref{locusJ} for the precise statement) from a disjoint union of relative Quot-schemes to $\cJ(r)$, which surjects onto the stable part of the instability locus $\cJ^s(r)$.
 We expect that $\pi$ is birational over some irreducible component of $\cJ(r)$, but we are not able to show that for $r > 2$ and we hope to return to it at a later work.
 We also show (Proposition \ref{bijFrobopersQuot}) that the set of dormant opers equals a relative Quot-scheme

 over the Picard variety of line bundles over $X$ of degree $-(r-1)(g-1)$ such that the fiber $\alpha^{-1}(Q)$ over $Q \in \Pic^{-(r-1)(g-1)}(X)$ equals the Quot-scheme $\mathrm{Quot}^{r,0}(F_*(Q))$ parameterizing subsheaves of degree $0$ and rank $r$ of the direct image $F_*(Q)$.
 In particular, since $\mathrm{Quot}^{r,0}(F_*(Q)) \not= \emptyset$ (Proposition \ref{nonemptyQuot}), we obtain the existence of dormant opers.